mlbonniec/MMM-NiceHash/README.md

 ## Warning
 The compilation of the files is really bad.
 I couldn't manage to do it properly, so I use a really bad way to do it.
 I'll solve the problem as soon as possible.
 I'm working on it!
+If anyone know how to fix [this issue](https://github.com/rollup/plugins/issues/828), your help is welcome.

+## Todo
+-  Automatically retrieve the symbol corresponding to the currency
+-  **Fix the rollup build error**

 ## Installing
 Installing the module is quite straight forward